Seattle man sentenced for ‘horrific’ murder, sexual violation of Yakama woman

 The unlawful imprisonment with sexual motivation charge provides the state with a basis to potentially seek a future jury verdict to civilly commit Becker as a sexually violent predator once he’s served his prison sentence.

 In plea negotiations, King County and Clallam County prosecutors agreed not to charge Becker in two unrelated sexual assaults on two other women.
-He has a prior second-degree manslaughter conviction for the 2015 accidental killing of his infant son in Pullman, Whitman County, court records show.
+He has a prior second-degree manslaughter conviction for the 2015 accidental killing of his infant son in Pullman, court records show.
 The baby died after his airway was obstructed by a piece of a plastic bag, and Becker was sentenced to just over two years in prison.

 Nelson’s friends and family packed Ryan’s courtroom Friday, the mood somber as Becker was led to the defense table in red jail scrubs.